-The Tallahassee construction lawyers of Trent Cotney, P.A. have successfully mediated numerous construction disputes through the mediation process.
+The Tallahassee construction lawyers of Cotney Construction Law have successfully mediated numerous construction disputes through the mediation process.
 We understand what an effective and efficient mediation process looks like and we know it begins with the selection of a reputable mediator.
 In this second article, we’ll give you some tips to help you achieve a desirable outcome and we will give you some insight on how to avoid failure.
 Read Part 1 to learn about the benefits of mediation.

 Steps to Mediation Success